 The Club has a document on handling money on behalf of the Club which you should be familiar with.

-At the end of the weekend you will be required to collect monies from people.
-If unsure, ask a committee member what you should charge for each dive (recent dives have charged $7-$12/dive for students, $12-$17/dive for others).
-Dont forget to charge a show-up fee for all divers (currently $8) to cover the towing subsidy.
-The committee has set towing reimbursement rates as a guide.
+At the end of the weekend, you will be required to collect monies from people.
+If unsure, ask a committee member what you should charge for each dive.
+Generally, dives are $15 – 20/dive depending on distance, with a show-up fee for all divers on a trip (usually $15-20) to cover the towing subsidy.
+Our full-time student members get a discount (currently 50%) on all dives and show-up fees.
+There is a $1/ boat run discount for members who have a current boat license.
+Those towing boats or bringing the compressor get a subsidy for their towing, and the committee has set towing reimbursement rates as a guide.

 It is sometimes appropriate for the coordinator to collect the accommodation money as well, especially in places like national parks.
 Keep the receipts for such expenses and include with your trip sheet.
 (If a receipt is lost somewhere along the way, you can use an expenses form, but receipts are preferred.)

-The cost for each person will be the total of their dives, minus towing reimbursement, minus costs such as buying fuel for the boats (make sure you get a receipt, even if you have to write one on a scrap of paper).
-Remember that licensed boat drivers qualify for discount of $1 per ride, and if you’re a student member organising the trip, you get one free dive.
+The cost for each person will be the total of their dives, show-up fee plus any group paid accommodation, minus towing reimbursements, student or boat license discounts, and costs incurred such as buying fuel for the boats (make sure you get a receipt, even if you have to write one on a scrap of paper).

-Do not let people use other non-trip Club expenses to cancel out their trip expense (eg. if someone has paid a Club trailer registration before the weekend); this just confuses the accounts.
-Instead ask them to deal with the Club Treasurer.
+Do not let people use other non-trip Club expenses to cancel out their trip expenses (eg. if someone has paid a Club trailer registration before the weekend); this just confuses the accounts.
+Instead, ask them to deal with the Club Treasurer.

 In the rare case that you aren’t able to retrieve the money, even though you have tried several times to contact the debtor, put the person on the black list in the shed and deposit the rest.
 Likewise check the black list before any trip.
 Nobody is allowed to go on any further trip or hire any gear before all debts are paid.